brissap53/check-in2/README.md

 # check-in2
-Creacion de un check in mediante conraseña personalizada
+Creacion de un check in mediante contraseña personalizada